UBC-CS/cpsc330-2022W1/docs/course_info.md

 |----------|--------|------|
 | Tue/Thu  | 11:00-12:20  | DMP 310 |

-**Tutorials**:
+**Tutorials and office hours**:
+For tutorial and office hours time and locations check the [Calendar](https://htmlpreview.github.io/?https://github.com/UBC-CS/cpsc330/blob/master/docs/calendar.html).
 The tutorials for this class will be run by the TAs and will be in the office hour format.
-This information will be updated in the [Calendar](https://htmlpreview.github.io/?https://github.com/UBC-CS/cpsc330/blob/master/docs/calendar.html).

-**Office hours**: See the [calendar](https://htmlpreview.github.io/?https://github.com/UBC-CS/cpsc330/blob/master/docs/calendar.html).
+The tutorials are **optional**.
+That said, you will have more one-on-one time with the TAs and you are likely learn more about the material if you take advantage of this time.

 ## Teaching Team